DoNOF/DoNOF-Documentation/docs/input.rst

 Mathematics of Computation,
 Volume 30, pages 796-811, 1976.

-Alternatively, we have also implemented the LBFGS algorithm written by J. Nocedal (see http://users.iems.northwestern.edu/~nocedal/lbfgs.html, and cite references therein if ICGMETHOD=3) for the occupation and geometry optimizations.
-This method is activated by setting ICGMETHOD=3).
-In our experience, LBFGS works fine for occupation optimization, whereas it must be employed carefully for geometry optimization as detailed below.
+Alternatively, we have also implemented the LBFGS algorithm written by J. Nocedal (see http://users.iems.northwestern.edu/~nocedal/lbfgs.html).
+This method is activated by setting ICGMETHOD=3.
+In our experience, LBFGS works fine for occupation optimization, whereas it must be employed carefully for geometry optimization.

-New algorithms and numerical methods for carrying out these optimizations are welcome, so we encourage new collaborations to work on this task.

 Geometry Optimization
 ^^^^^^^^^^^^^^^^^^^^^

-If RUNTYP=OPTGEO is set, DoNOF automatically will set HFID=F and OIMP2=F at the beginning of the calculation.
+If RUNTYP=OPTGEO is set, DoNOF automatically sets HFID=F and OIMP2=F at the beginning of the calculation.

-Related with the previous section, for geometry optimization (RUNTYP=OPTGEO) it is strongly recommended to set ICGMETHOD=1 (DEFAULT) or ICGMETHOD=2.
+It is strongly recommended to set ICGMETHOD=1 (DEFAULT) or ICGMETHOD=2 if you possess the NAG library.
 In fact, the latter has proven to be much more accurate than LBFGS for this task.
 The LBFGS algorithm has been employed before in quantum chemistry programs to optimize the geometry (see http://openmopac.net/Manual/lbfgs.html).
 Since LBFGS employs very low memory it is recommended only if a large number of variables is to be optimized.
-Nevertheless, LBFGS may not work accurately if low-energy interactions are significant in our system.
+Nevertheless, LBFGS may not work accurately if low-energy interactions are significant in your system.

 RUNTYP=OPTGEO may be a computationally demanding task for any ICGMETHOD option.
 Nevertheless, we have demonstrated (JCP 146, 014102 (2017)) that PNOF approximations produce similar equilibrium geometries for perfect pairing or larger coupling options (i.e. NCWO>1).
 Therefore, for RUNTYP=OPTGEO is recommended to employ the minimum value of NCWO, that is, run a single-point calculation and check in the output how many weakly-occupied-orbitals have significant occupancies in each subspace.
 For example, if there are two weakly-occupied-orbitals with non-negligible occupations in each subspace, it will be enough to set NCWO=2 in the RUNTYP=OPTGEO calculation.
 This can save a large amount of computational time and produce similar equilibrium geometries to those that would be obtained by considering all orbitals correlated with a large basis set.

 GCF: All information required to restart any calculation is printed in a file called GCF during the iterative procedure.
-At the end of the calculation this file is renamed to "name-of-the-molecule.gcf".
+At the end of the calculation this file is renamed to "name-of-the-molecule.gcf" by our supplied run scripts.
 It is worth noting that at the end of the GCF the nuclear coordinates are printed.
 The latter are read at the beginning of the calculation (so the ones from the .inp file are ignored) only if explicitly required by the user, by setting INPUTCXYZ=1 or if RESTART=T in $NOFINP.
 This option is particularly useful if the calculation stops unexpectedly during the geometry optimization procedure (RUNTYP=OPTGEO).
-If that is the case, run a new calculation setting RUNTYP=ENERGY, RESTART=F, and INPUTCXYZ=1 to converge the energy at the last geometry obtained during the geometry optimization.
-Then you can just set regular geometry optimization calculation, i.e. RUNTYP=OPTGEO, RESTART=T, and INPUTCXYZ=0.
-In this vein, the GCFe file (that contains the minimal energy obtained during each single-point calculation) can be ignored for RUNTYP=OPTGEO.
+If that is the case, run a new calculation setting INPUTCXYZ=1 to converge the energy from the last obtained geometry.

 Regarding number of initial zeroes at Fij matrix, NZEROSr, it is convenient to set NZEROSr=0 if RUNTYP=OPTGEO.
 In fact, the solution can change significantly after a displacement of nuclei, then we must let free the SCF procedure.
 On the contrary, if we restart a calculation that is almost converged, we can save some extra iterations by setting some initial value for NZEROSr, e.g. NZEROSr=2 or NZEROSr=3 depending on the system and how close from the solution is out starting point (in the GCF file).

 In geometry optimization calculations (RUNTYP=OPTGEO), you will note that a file named CGGRAD is created during the calculation.
-Once the calculation ends it is renamed to "name-of-the-molecule.cgo".
+Once the calculation ends it is renamed to "name-of-the-molecule.cgo" by our supplied run scripts.
 This file contains information about the geometry optimization procedure carried out by using the conjugate gradient method (set in the input file by ICGMETHOD), as well as the Hessian and harmonic vibrational frequencies at the solution point.
 Recall that the Hessian is computed by numerical differentiation of the analytic energy gradients (see details at I. Mitxelena et al. Adv Quant.
 Chem.
 ISSN 0065-3276 (2019)), so numerical precision of reported harmonic vibrational frequencies is limited and, apriori, they should be taken only qualitatively.

 You may notice in the $NOFINP section that a keyword FROZEN is used to fix nuclear coordinates during geometry optimization.
 This is done in cartesians, though it is recommended, for obvious reasons, doing it by using internal coordinates.
 For the moment this has not been implemented in DoNOF yet.
 Therefore, we recommend the user to employ FROZEN carefully.

+New algorithms and numerical methods for carrying out these optimizations are welcome, so we encourage new collaborations to work on this task.

+Dependencies
+^^^^^^^^^^^^

+By setting ICGMETHOD=2 in the input file, DoNOF uses the Conjugate Gradient (CG) algorithm coded in NAG library for optimization of the GAMMA variables, as well as nuclear coordinates (if RUNTYP=OPTGEO).
+If the user prefers to use NAG subroutines (https://www.nag.co.uk/content/nag-library), you must uncomment all lines in the code preceded by 'cnag' and link DoNOF code with NAG library.
+Accordingly, the following routines are called by DoNOF: E04DGF, E04UEF, E04UCF, and F11JEF.
+The latter is required for perturbative calculations, while the other routines are required for optimization processes.

 Dissociation
 ^^^^^^^^^^^^

 Molecular dissociation is considered the main still unresolved problem of DFT, but of fundamental interest for quantum chemistry.
 PNOF methods are able to reproduce benchmark potential energy curves of molecular bond dissociation.
 Nevertheless, this calculation is tricky and must be carried out carefully.
-In fact, different solutions may arise during the dissociation process depending on the electron correlation present in our system.
-Computationally it is convenient to converge a single-point calculation to NTHRESHL=5, and then start the dissociation process manually by setting: RESTART=F, ORTHO=T, and INPUTFMIUG=T. The latter allows to use the natural occupancies from the previous point but not the natural orbitals, since the latter may change significantly after the displacement of nuclear coordinates.
-ORTHO=T ensures the orthonormality of the orbitals along the dissociation procedure.
+In fact, different solutions may arise during the dissociation process depending on the electron correlation present in your system.
+Computationally it is convenient to converge a single-point calculation, and then start the dissociation process manually by setting: RESTART=T and ORTHO=T. The restart option allows to use the previous solution, whereas ORTHO=T ensures the orthonormality of the orbitals along the dissociation coordinate.

 Symmetry
 ^^^^^^^^